 If you are a visa national, you must apply for a visa before you travel to the UK.
 You can check if you need to apply for a UK visa.

-Please note: Even if you don't need to apply for a visa before travelling, you are still subject to the Standard Visitor visa conditions once you enter the UK.
-We advise you to have a physical copy of your confirmation of study letter (for example your unconditional offer) and bank statement in your luggage.
+Please note: Even if you are arriving on ETA, you are still subject to the Standard Visitor visa conditions once you enter the UK.
+We advise you to have a physical copy of your confirmation of study letter (for example your unconditional offer) and bank statement in your hand luggage.

 You can find full information about the other documents you must provide on the UK Government Standard Visitor visa page on their website.

 If you are starting a new course, you will need to provide evidence of your Visitor visa at enrolment.
-You will need to provide a copy of your Visitor visa or entry stamp in your passport.
+You will need to provide a copy of your Visitor visa share code and/or entry stamp in your passport.
 If you were permitted to use the eGates, you will also need to provide evidence of your date of arrival in the UK, such as a boarding pass/flight ticket.
-If you are continuing on your current course of study, please email your visitor visa or boarding pass/flight ticket (if using an eGate) to the UKVI Compliance Team at internationalsupport@solent.ac.uk.
+If you are continuing on your current course of study, please email your visitor visa share code or boarding pass/flight ticket (if using an eGate) to the UKVI Compliance Team at internationalsupport@solent.ac.uk.

-You will need a letter from admissions or student registry to confirm the date of the exam.
+You will need a letter from admissions or student records to confirm the date of the exam.

 If you are a maritime student and you are coming to sit an exam with the Maritime & Coastguard Agency (MCA), you will need a letter from them to confirm the date of the exam.